 - 22. The case officer may: - (i) Refer you to another procedure (which may require the suspension of the complaints procedure until the other procedure is completed). - (ii) Reject your complaint, for example, if it is outside the 3 month limit without a sufficient explanation.
 Your complaint will be closed and you will be provided with a Completion of Procedures letter. - (iii) Refer your complaint to an appropriate member of staff for early resolution, if there is no evidence that this has already been attempted. - (iv) Proceed to formal investigation. - 23.
 After an initial review of the complaint, the case officer will ask parties involved to submit written statements and supporting evidence in response to your complaint statements.
 The case officer will collate any additional relevant information.
 This may include: - (i) academic transcripts - (ii) relevant student handbooks, regulations and policies - (iii) notes and minutes of meetings - (iv) correspondence - The case officer will write a report summarising all the submissions and evidence and will make recommendations for the outcome of the complaint.
-Depending on the complexity of the case, the case officer will refer this report along with your complaint submission and evidence either to the Director of Academic Services or their nominee, or to a panel comprising a senior member of staff with a wide experience of College administration and a Student Union representative. - After considering the evidence and submissions, a decision will be made either by the Director of Academic Services or their nominee, or the panel as to whether your complaint should be upheld, not upheld, or partly upheld.
-If they wish to make recommendations or propose a remedy in light of their decision on your complaint, this will be discussed with the case officer prior to the issue of their decision in order to ensure parity of treatment for all students. - 26.
-You will be informed in writing of the outcome and the reasons for the decision within the time limits set out in appendix 3.
-You will also be provided with a copy of any written statements, evidence and reports, and details of your right to take the complaint to the review stage. - 27.
+Depending on the complexity of the case, the case officer will refer this report along with your complaint submission and evidence either to the Director of Academic Services or their nominee, or to a panel comprising a senior member of staff with a wide experience of College administration and a Student Union representative. - 25.
+After considering the evidence and submissions, a decision will be made either by the Director of Academic Services or their nominee, or the panel as to whether your complaint should be upheld, not upheld, or partly upheld.
+If they wish to make recommendations or propose a remedy in light of their decision on your complaint, this will be discussed with the case officer prior to the issue of their decision in order to ensure parity of treatment for all students. - The College aims to provide an outcome in writing and the reasons for the decision within two months of receipt of the complaint.
+You will also be provided with a copy of any written statements, evidence and reports, and details of your right to take the complaint to the review stage.
+There may be occasions when this timescale cannot be met and if this is the case you will be advised of this and the reason(s) for the delay. - 27.
 During the investigation the case officer will ensure you are kept informed about the progress of the investigation.
 If there are any delays you will be notified and provided with a revised timescale.